T. Kelly Mason: Work

 Mason’s early exhibitions such as High Points Drifter were influenced by Los Angeles and sought to reroute our relationship to its landmarks.
 Mason’s composition uses a subtle series of visual codes within the sculptures, paintings and recordings.
 Jody Zellen of Art Press describes Mason’s show at Mark Foxx as an excavation of the city, deconstructing his three large scale abstract drawings, “loaded with symbols that reference utopian ideas of social planning... class and race relations”.
 Christopher Miles at Artweek reads the show in juxtaposition with the Clint Eastwood movie which Mason derived his title, coming to the conclusion that Eastwood’s character paints the town red and blow it up to reveal what it was while Mason “(re) modeled the city to reveal it for what it isn’t”.

 One of his first institutional shows was at “Pure Beauty”, an exhibition that had been the first in Frank Gehry’s new American Center in Paris.
 It was installed for the second time at MOCA in Los Angeles.
 It was one of Los Angeles’ earliest museum shows of artists under 30.
 The work consisted of a multi-channel video and sound installation taped during a residency at Claude Monet’s home in Giverny, France.
 The project examined the impressionistic landscape through photography, research and play within the gardens.
 Wilson criticized the work for being “presumably about the aggressive intrusions of the media preventing us from thinking… further deadening our poor brains”.
 Wilson finds “Pure Beauty” overall to be “noisy” and Mason’s piece the “loudest boom box” in the show.

 In 1993 Mason was included in a group project called Tattoo Collection for the gallery Air de Paris, for which artists designed tattoos that needn’t be implemented upon a human body, raising the question whether it was the drawing or the executed tattoo that is the artwork.

 Mason’s first Post-it Note collages were first shown in the Wohinkeinaugereicht in the Arbeitskreises für Photographie Hamburg in 1998.
 Mason’s Post-it notes float semi-casual text in juxtaposition with the image.
 In 2013 he published these interventions in the Bass Museums of Art’s member’s magazine using the Bass Archive and delivering philosophical commentary on the contents of the contents of the magazine.

 A facet of Mason’s ongoing body of work consists of intricately cut layers of transparent colored gel affixed to custom designed light boxes depicting images of historical objects, places, artworks, and photographs, and in one such triptych, the painter Francis Bacon’s studio, that “reference animation cells, advertising, and painting all at once”.
-He utilizes the sleek lightboxes - imbued with their history in advertising and using the surface of the lightbox to instead produce painting collages to capture these heavily researched and elusive images, creating a series that questions technology, image and our relationship to each.